Dynamite Düx

-Dynamite Düx is a beat 'em up video game developed by Sega AM2 and released by Sega for arcades in 1988.
+Dynamite Düx is a 1988 beat 'em up video game developed and published by Sega for arcades.
 Produced by Yu Suzuki and with music composed by Hiroshi Kawaguchi, the game uses the Sega System 16 arcade board, the same board used for Golden Axe and Altered Beast.
-It was ported to the Sega Master System, Amiga, Amstrad CPC, Atari ST, Commodore 64 and ZX Spectrum platforms in the following year.
-A Mega Drive version was planned but never released.
+The game follows ducks Bin and Pin in their quest to rescue a girl named Lucy from the evil sorcerer Achacha.
+The game was ported to the Master System, Amiga, Amstrad CPC, Atari ST, Commodore 64, and ZX Spectrum; a Mega Drive version was planned but never released.

-A girl named Lucy is kidnapped by the evil Sorcerer Achacha, and the player's mission is to rescue her.
-The game received positive reviews from critics, with Sinclair User magazine giving it the 1988 award for Most Original Game of the Year.
+The game received positive reviews from critics, with Sinclair User magazine awarding it the Most Original Game of the Year for 1988.

 Gameplay

 The player controls one of two bow tie-wearing cartoon ducks named Bin (blue) and Pin (red).
 They are Lucy's pets, and must travel through six stages set in real locations, though everything else in the game is very cartoonish, reminiscent of Tex Avery.
-Two players can play at once, Bin is by default player one's character, Pin player two's.
+Two players can play at once: Bin is by default player one's character, Pin player two's.
 Each level ends with a boss battle.
-After stages 2 and 4 there is a bonus round where the two ducks box until time runs out, the player with the most health will win and receive 50,000 points.
+After stages 2 and 4 there is a bonus round where the two ducks box until time runs out; the player with the most health will win and receive 50,000 points.

 Dynamite Düx uses only two buttons: the jump button (which is self-explanatory) and the attack button.
 The attack button allows the player(s) to use the Punch Glove or throw enemies in a manner like a cartoon.
 The attack button can also let him/her pick up and use numerous weapons including: rocks, bazookas and the game's signature weapon, bombs (hence the title).
 Unlike some of its contemporary side-scrollers, Dynamite Düx allows players to attack in all directions, including diagonally.

 The game measures health unusually in that it uses a status bar located at the bottom of the screen.
 A player's status is made up of bars of health that are color-coded blue, yellow and red, which deplete when damage is taken.
 Along with a varied set of enemies (all oddball cartoonlike characters) each level has a number of other obstacles that can inflict damage on the player(s).

 There are three types of power-ups: Food (replenishes health), weapons (all weapons will eventually 'expire' when their ammo depletes) and treasure chests (give the player(s) extra points or weapons).